 But I DID whip up these delicious and healthy breakfast cookies as well, packed with dried fruit and oats.
 Yum.

-These granola bars are based on the same principle and consist of only 5 healthy, natural ingredients: bananas, peanut butter, oats, nuts/seeds, and honey.
+These granola bars have only 5 healthy, natural ingredients: bananas, peanut butter, oats, nuts/seeds, and honey.

 Throw a little cinnamon/vanilla/other spices in there too, if you’re feeling crazy.